mickem/nscp/docs/tutorial/core/index.rst

 ========================= ========== =============== ========================================================================================================================================================
 CauseCrashes                                         Dont use this unless you want to tes the crash restart/submission tool.
 It will crash NSClient++
 **CheckDisk**                                        Can check various file and disk related things.
 The current version has commands to check Size of hard drives and directories
 **CheckEventLog**         X                          Check for errors and warnings in the event log.
-This is only supported through NRPE so if you plan to use only NSClient this won’t help you at all
+This is only supported through NRPE so if you plan to use only NSClient this won't help you at all
 **CheckExternalScripts**  X          X               A simple wrapper to run external scripts and batch files **CheckHelpers**                                     Various helper function to extend other checks.
 This is also only supported through NRPE
 CheckLogFile              X                          Check text files (usually log files) for patterns.